 Visit a Racetrack

-Horseracing is apart of American as baseball and apple pie, and everyone should experience at least one horse race in their lifetime at any of these top racetracks.
+Horseracing is a part of American, as is baseball and apple pie, and everyone should experience at least one horse race in their lifetime at any of these top racetracks.

 Choose a track near your home, and spend an afternoon at the races betting.
 The excitement is yours to behold.